dennisrazumovsky/precizer/README.md

 ## TL;DR

-**precizer** is a CLI application designed to check up the integrity of files after synchronization.
-The program traverse directories recursively and build a database of files and their checksums with subsequent quick comparison.
+**precizer** is a CLI application designed to check the integrity of files after synchronization.
+The program recursively traverses directories and creates a database of files and their checksums, followed by a quick comparison.

-**precizer** is focused on traversing giant file systems.
+**precizer** is focused on work with gigantic file systems.
 With the program it is possible to find synchronization errors by comparing data with files and their checksums from different sources.
 Or it can be used to crawling historical changes by comparing databases from the same sources over different times.

 ## BASIC EXAMPLE